 Chicago Area Wrecks

-Illinois & Holly Barge At the time of her sinking in 1907, the Illinois was the largest hydraulic dredge on the Lake.
-Today she rests in 35 feet of water near another dive site, the Holly Barge, Chicago’s first intentional shipwreck.
+At the time of her sinking in 1907, the Illinois was the largest hydraulic dredge on the Lake.
+Dredges like the Illinois were used to suck up sand from the lake bottom to build Chicago’s lakefront.
+Today, it rests in 35’ of water near another dive site, the Holly Barge, Chicago’s first intentional artificial shipwreck.

 This 239’ self-loading sand and gravel barge was built in 1929.
 Its unique design allowed it to navigate under the many bridges of Chicago.
 During a storm in 1936, the ship sank and brought 15 of its 22 crew members along with it.
 Today, it sits upright in 35 feet of water.